Stephanie Baan: GRIDCo NSS Personnel Explains How She Secured Instant Employment on Mahama’s Orders

 Source: Facebook

-Her encounter with President Mahama occurred during his official inspection of the Ghana Grid Company substation at the Akosombo Dam, which was gutted by fire on 23 April 2026.
+Her encounter with President Mahama occurred during his official inspection of the Ghana Grid Company (GRIDCo) substation at the Akosombo Dam, which was gutted by fire on April 23, 2026.

-Stephanie Baan was part of a team of engineers at GRIDCo working tirelessly to restore operations at the Akosombo Dam following the devastating fire.
+Baan was part of a team of engineers at the power provider working tirelessly to restore operations at the Akosombo Dam following the devastating fire.

 Read also

-During the visit, President Mahama engaged Stephanie and ordered her immediate employment.
+During the visit, President Mahama engaged the NSS personnel and ordered Baan's immediate employment.

-Reflecting on the whirlwind experience following a visit to the headquarters of the National Service Authority on Monday, 4 May 2026, Stephanie described the outcome of her interaction with John Dramani Mahama as both a surprise and a turning point in her burgeoning career.
+Reflecting on the whirlwind experience following a visit to the headquarters of the National Service Authority on Monday, May 4, 2026, Baan described the outcome of her interaction with President Mahama as both a surprise and a turning point in her burgeoning career.

 Watch the X video below: